A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: Introduction

 \section{Introduction}

 In these series of articles, we are interested in real projective structures on orbifolds, which are principally non-manifold ones.
 Orbifolds are basically objects finitely covered by manifolds.
 The real projective structures can be considered as torsion-free projectively flat affine connections on orbifolds.
 Another way to view is to consider these as an immersion from the universal cover $\tilde \Sigma$ of an orbifold $\Sigma$ to $\bR P^{n}$ equivariant with respect to a homomorphism $h: \pi_{1}(\Sigma) \ra \PGL(n+1, \bR)$.
 These orbifolds have ends.
-We will study the cases when the ends are of specific type since otherwise it is almost impossible to study.
-The types that we consider are radial ones, i.e., R-ends, where end neighborhoods are foliated by concurrent projective geodesics.
-A {\em hypersurface} is a codimension-one submanifold or suborbifold of a manifold or an orbifold.
-Another type is a {\em totally geodesic ones}, or T-ends, when the closure of the end neighborhood can be compactified by an ideal totally geodesic hypersurface in some ambient real projective orbifold.
+We will study the cases when the ends are of {specific type.} The types that we consider are radial ones, i.e., R-ends, where end neighborhoods are foliated by concurrent projective geodesics.
+A {\em hypersurface} is a codimension-one submanifold or suborbifold of a manifold or an orbifold. {Another type ones are {\em totally geodesic ones}, or T-ends, when the closures of end neighborhoods can be compactified by ideal totally geodesic hypersurfaces in some ambient real projective orbifolds.}

 Kuiper, Benz\'ecri, Koszul, Vey, and Vinberg might be the first people to consider these objects seriously as they are related to proper action of affine groups on affine cones in $\bR^{n}$.
 We note here, of course, the older study of affine structures on manifolds with many major open questions.